Editorial by Industrial Quick Search

 Three-phase power systems are used in heavy-duty industrial equipment which has large power requirements.
 They are commonly used for power pumps, electric heaters, motors, and others.
 They are more economical to operate.

-Chapter 4: AC to AC Converters
+Chapter 4: What are AC to AC converters?

-DC-Linked AC to AC converters
+DC-Linked AC to AC Converters

 DC-linked AC to AC converters use a rectifier and a DC-link to first rectify and smoothen the supplied AC power into DC.
 The DC-link capacitor bridges the power source and the inverter and acts as a load-balancing energy storage device that regulates the voltage and prevents voltage spikes and EMI in the inverter.
 Once the current is transformed into DC, the inverter will convert it back to AC with the required output frequency and voltage.
 These converters have two types: